MultiSafepay/docs/content/my-account/prohibited-products-services.md

 ---
-title : "Prohibited products and services"
+title: "Prohibited products and services"
 category: 62962dcdbccb9a001d4bbc81
 parentDoc: 62a2055be5b9db006a2545a7
 order: 301